codatio/codat-docs/docs/expenses/sync-process/uploading-receipts.md

 ## Upload receipts

+When using Sync for Expenses, you are able to provide multiple attachments per transaction.

 You can add a receipt to the transaction after the sync.
 Note that different accounting software supports different file formats and sizes.

 | Integration       | File size | File extension                                                                                                                                               |